mesaque/k8s-v1-admin/README.md

 ### What you will do

-Resume of all ours steps we will:
+Resume of all ours steps, we will:

  - Create a Cluster and a Node
- - Create a k8s infrastrure
+ - Create a k8s infrastructure
- - Versioned you have a Dockerfile sample
+ - Versioned we have a Dockerfile sample
- - Versioned you have an APP sample
+ - Versioned we have an APP sample
  - Build a Workflow

+### Fork the project to configure a Cloud Version for your own use.

 ## How to configure Kubernets on GCP